engeld/dotfiles/README.md

 This file outlines some instructions about setting them up, and shines light on some of the pitfalls and special files which I use.

+(I currently use those dotfiles on my Mac, it may not work on other OS'es)

 ## Installation ##
 On a new computer, simply *clone* the repository.